notAI-tech/fastDeploy-site/docs/benchmarks.md

 **As with any benchmark, you should take these numbers with a grain of salt.
 You should always run your own tests against your specific use case to discover what best suits your needs.**

-**All the benchmarks are run with default fastDeploy config.
+**All the benchmarks are run with no `extra_config` specified.
 Note that, by using case specific MX_WAIT, BATCH_SIZE config, the numbers can be improved.**